 - It’s already built – Have you ever tried to build shelves from IKEA?
 Believe me, a second-hand piece of furniture is worth its weight in gold if you don’t have to almost get a divorce building a flat pack!

 My kids accept second-hand as a way of life now.
 They have both just had new (to them) school boots which were barely used.
-One pair were a gorgeous designer brand and would have been almost £100 new.
-I would never spend this on shoes but I had their feet measured professionally then spent weeks scouring the internet until I found a bargain.
+One pair was a gorgeous designer brand and would have been almost £100 new.
+I would never spend this on shoes but I had their feet measured professionally then spent weeks scouring eBay until I found a bargain.

 Although the draw of the high street is coming for sure, I’m sticking to the second-hand way for as long as I can.